JEPI’s Yield Has Slipped From 8.4% to 8.1%: What the VIX Tells You Next

 The verdict

-JEPI’s distribution is structurally safe.
+JEPI’s distribution is structurally sound.
 The monthly check will keep arriving, and the 0.35% expense ratio is reasonable for an actively managed options-income product.
-The dollar amount of any given month’s payment, however, will track the VIX.
-Investors needing a fixed monthly income should pair JEPI with a bond ladder.
-Investors wanting equity exposure with a cushion and accepting that they will trail a roaring bull market get exactly what JEPI advertises.
-Bullish Reddit sentiment around the fund, with scores running 64 to 68 in early May, suggests holders understand the deal.
-Those wanting more upside can look at JPMorgan’s Nasdaq sibling, the JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ),, but the income mechanics and volatility dependency carry over.
+The dollar amount of any given month’s payment, however, will track the VIX, and that relationship is not negotiable.
+Investors who need a fixed monthly income figure should pair JEPI with a bond ladder to smooth the variability.
+Investors wanting equity exposure with a built-in cushion, and who accept trailing a roaring bull market, get exactly what JEPI advertises.
+Those wanting more upside potential can look at JPMorgan’s Nasdaq sibling, the JPMorgan Nasdaq Equity Premium Income ETF (NASDAQ:JEPQ), but the income mechanics and volatility dependency carry over fully.

 Photo of John Seetoo